Nuclear Strike

 Nuclear Strike is a shooter video game developed and published by Electronic Arts for the PlayStation in 1997.
 The game is the sequel to Soviet Strike and the fifth installment in the Strike series, which began with Desert Strike on the Sega Genesis.
 The Soviet Strike development team also created Nuclear Strike.
-EA released a PC port the same year; THQ developed and in 1999 published a Nintendo 64 version called Nuclear Strike 64.
+EA released a Windows port the same year; THQ developed and in 1999 published a Nintendo 64 version called Nuclear Strike 64.

 Nuclear Strike is a helicopter-based game, with strategy elements added to the action gameplay.
 The plot concerns an elite special force – the player's allies – pursuing a nuclear-armed rogue spy through a fictionalised Asian setting.
 It retains the earlier game's engine but added several modifications to improve graphical performance and make the game more accessible.
 The game features 15 playable vehicles, a large increase from previous games.
 In addition to the main fictionalised Apache, there are secondary helicopters, jets, armor and a hovercraft.
 The player also commands ground troops in occasional real-time strategy sections.

 The game received mixed reviews.
-Critics noted a weak storyline, but praised the full motion video as well as the music and sound effects.
-Reviewers enjoyed the straightforward gameplay but several complained of a close similarity to its predecessor Soviet Strike and questioned the game's value as a result.
+Critics noted a weak storyline, but praised the full-motion video, as well as the music and sound effects.
+Reviewers enjoyed the straightforward gameplay, but several complained of a close similarity to its predecessor Soviet Strike and questioned the game's value as a result.